MiniZinc/libminizinc/docs/en/tuple_and_record_types.rst

   :mzn:`record(int: i, bool: b)`.
 Different from tuples, record literals with only a single member do not require a trailing comma.

-The syntax to access the members of a record, are very similar to access the member of a tuple.
+The syntax for accessing a member of a record is very similar to accessing a member of a tuple.
 The difference is that instead of a number, we use the name given to the member.
-For example, given the :mzn:`any: x = (i: 1, b: true)`, the integer value :mzn:`1` that is named by identifier :mzn:`i` is retrieved using :mzn:`x.i`.
+For example, given the record :mzn:`any: x = (i: 1, b: true)`, the integer value :mzn:`1` that is named by identifier :mzn:`i` is retrieved using :mzn:`x.i`.
 Using identifiers that do not name a member (or any number) will once more result in a **Type Error**.

 Using type-inst synonyms
 ------------------------